Sample Projects

 advanced wind turbine control, including feedforward control for load reduction.

-Many different strategies are possible, including the FXLMS-RLS feedforward technique
+Many different strategies are possible, including the FX-RLS feedforward technique

 for which these results are shown.
 The Lidar measures the wind speed at one or more